kankit08/t-shirt-store/README.md

 #### **Swagger documentation is in progress**

-The Swagger documentation is at: [swagger](http://localhost:8000/api-docs/)
+The Swagger documentation is available at: [swagger](http://localhost:8000/api-docs/)

+## Contribute

+Contributions are always welcome!
+Any contributions you make are greatly appreciated

+## Contact

+Reach me out at [email](kankit08@gmail.com)